 As it turned out, Jetstar Pacific flights were marginally more expensive, but I was prepared to pay the difference for peace of mind.
-Fat lot of good that did, when we arrived in Vietnam we had that many flight delays that I ended up cancelling both legs of our flights and rebooking with VietJet.
+Fat lot of good that did, when we arrived in Vietnam we had that many flight delays that I ended up cancelling both legs of our flights and rebooking with VietJet Airlines.
 They said they would refund the money for our delayed flights but 8 weeks later we haven’t seen a cent.
+VietJet is a fantastic choice for cheap flights around Asia.

 Originally we were going to stay with Jetstar for our return flight which was at 6.40pm.
 That was until we again received notification, that morning, that our flight had been delayed until 11pm.
-This wasn’t an options for us as it meant that we wouldn’t get to our hotel in HCMC, the Signature Saigon, until well after midnight.
-With 3 kids 10 and under we decided we would rebook with VietJet again.
+This wasn’t an option for us as it meant that we wouldn’t get to our hotel in HCMC, the Signature Saigon Hotel, until well after midnight.
+With 3 kids 10 and under we decided we would rebook with VietJet Airlines again.

 I logged on that morning, the day of our flights, and was able to get a flight departing at 8pm.
 This was better but still wasn’t great.
 We had some dramas with our apartment in Nha Trang but that’s for another post when I can rustle up something suitable to post!
 Craig booked it, needless to say he isn’t allowed to book anything any more!